nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 ### NeMo pretrained Esperanto model on NGC

-You can use the NGC pretrained Esperanto model as starting point for your development:
+You can use the NGC pretrained Esperanto model as a starting point for your development:

 - Conformer-CTC ASR Esperanto [NeMo version (.nemo format)](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_eo_conformer_ctc_large)